humamalamin/api_news/readme.md

 For a more complete explanation, please visit [Laravel Directory Structure](https://laravel.com/docs/6.x/structure)

-## Contributing

-When contributing to this repository, please note we have a code standards, please follow it in all your interactions with the project.

-#### Steps to contribute

-1. Clone this repository.
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Submit pull request.

 **Note** :

 * Please make sure to update tests as appropriate.

 * It's recommended to run **Testing** command before submit a pull request.

-## Deployment

-Coming soon

 ## Reference